Lancing, West Sussex: Location

 There is a shingle beach with good stretches of clean sand at low water.
 Part of the coast road does not directly adjoin the sea but instead the long and narrow Widewater, a rare brackish lagoon, and the only known location of the probably extinct Ivell's sea anemone.
 Immediately north of the developed area is Lancing Ring, a Nature Reserve in the South Downs National Park.
 To the north of that is farmed agricultural downland connected to Lancing College Farm.
 On its eastern side is Shoreham Airport, the world's oldest continually operated airport, which was an RAF base in World War II.

 The village's boundary with Sompting to the west has historically been along Boundstone Lane, named after the boundstone or boundary stone that marked the boundary.
 The stone is now kept at Boundstone Nursery School, Upper Boundstone Lane, having previously been kept at Boundstone Community College, which has now been closed and transformed into The Sir Robert Woodard Academy.
 Much of Lancing's northern boundary with the village of Coombes runs along the Ladywell Stream, a tributary of the River Adur which runs from the South Downs near to Lancing College.
 The source of the Ladywell Stream, the Ladywell Spring, is believed to be an ancient holy well or sacred stream with pre-Christian significance.

 History

 In 1828, remains of what may be an Iron Age shrine and to its west a later Romano-British temple were found just west of Lancing Ring.
 The Romano-British temple was located within an oval temenos and seems to have been built in the 1st century AD.
 A track has existed since Celtic British times which ran from Chanctonbury Ring via Cissbury Ring to Lancing Ring and from then on to a probable ford across the River Adur by the modern Sussex Pad, close to the Old Tollbridge at Old Shoreham.
 Among this lowest lying farmland to the east of the village proper are remains of medieval salt workings.
-The Roman road from Noviomagus Reginorum (Chichester) to Novus Portus (probably Portslade near Brighton) also ran through modern North Lancing (along the Street) down to the ford.
+The Roman road, Stane (Stone) Street, from Noviomagus Reginorum (Chichester) to Novus Portus (probably Portslade near Brighton) also ran through modern North Lancing (along the Street) down to the ford.